Vivian G. Bass, Board of Directors – Vice Chair

 She has presented at The World Congress on Disabilities in conjunction with the Paralympics, The National Organization on Disability (NOD), The American Association of Intellectual and Developmental Disabilities (AAIDD), The National Association of Social Workers (NASW), The General Assembly of The Jewish Federations of North America, The Jewish Council for Public Affairs (JCPA), The International Lion of Judah Conference, RespectAbility, and numerous others.

-Bass is the Immediate Past Board Chair of Jewish Women International (JWI) and currently serves on the Board of Directors of Save a Child’s Heart US (SACH) and The Jewish Council for Public Affairs (JCPA) as well as CaringMatters (formerly HospiceCaring) in Maryland.
+Bass is the Immediate Past Board Chair of Jewish Women International (JWI) and currently serves as Vice President of Save a Child’s Heart US and on the Board of Directors of The Jewish Council for Public Affairs (JCPA) as well as CaringMatters (formerly HospiceCaring) in Maryland.
 She was a founding board member of Potomac Community Resources (PCR), which evolved from the local Catholic Community.
 Bass is a Lion of Judah (“Woman of Valor”), the highest distinction internationally for Jewish women.

 She remains loyally engaged with The University of Michigan, where she pursued both her undergraduate and graduate studies in Special Education.